Best merchant cash advance companies

 What fits you best is what we negotiate

 That's the whole difference.
 A single funder asks, "Does this borrower fit our box?"
-The Broker Shop asks, "Which of our 50+ lenders fits this borrower best — and how do we get them the sharpest terms?"
+The Broker Shop asks, "Which of our the right funders fits this borrower best — and how do we get them the sharpest terms?"

-One soft credit pull.
+One application.
 Funded in 24 hours.
 Every funding type — MCA, term loan, line of credit, equipment financing, SBA — under one roof.
-And it's free to you, because the lender pays our fee when your deal closes.
+And it's free to you, because the funder pays our fee when your deal closes.
 You get the leverage of the whole market, with someone negotiating on your side.

 See What Fits You — Free →